Urban Renewal (Tower of Power album)

 Urban Renewal is a Tower of Power album recorded in 1974 and released in 1975.
-It's also the last album to feature lead singer Lenny Williams, who would leave to continue a successful solo career.
-Plus drummer David Garibaldi left temporarily, although he does appear on the song "Willing To Learn" which was the first single released on the album.
-David Bartlett takes the reins as drummer for this album.
-Also conga player Brent Byars left after the previous album Back to Oakland, with Carter Collins taking over for him on this album.
+It was the last to feature lead singer Lenny Williams, who would leave to continue a successful solo career.
+Drummer David Garibaldi left the band temporarily, although he does appear on the song "Willing To Learn," the first single.
+David Bartlett is the drummer for the rest of the album.
+Conga player Carter Collins replaced Brent Byars, who left after the previous album, Back to Oakland.